sesharim/sesharim.github.io/_posts/2015-10-23-how-to-install-ruby-on-rails-application-on-ubuntu.md

 comments: true
 <!-- excerpt: quote -->
 ---
-I'll describe the process of building personal blog on Ruby on Rails from scratch.
+I'll describe the process how to install Ruby on Rails application on Ubuntu from scratch.
 But firstly we have to prepare our server for application.

 We will use DigitalOcean.